 Eating or drinking more calories gives you the energy to help you regain the weight you have lost.
 Extra energy is helpful if you have higher nutritional needs due to cancer treatment.

 Protein is essential for growth and repair of tissues and the immune function.
 Eating or drinking more protein will also help you to put on weight.

 You might find it difficult to eat or drink a diet high in calories and protein.
 Some of the suggestions for a diet high in calories and protein may seem to go against healthy eating messages.
-For most people with cancer, this diet will only be temporary.
+This is because healthy eating advice aims to help with the weight gain problem of the general population.
+For most people with cancer, the need for high energy and protein will only be temporary.
 You can return to a lower energy diet once your appetite and weight have recovered.